 The Clay County Board of County Commissioners established the plans to increase the availability of affordable housing in Clay County.
 Availability of affordable housing includes homeowner rehabilitation programs, purchase assistance programs and partnerships with non-profit organizations assisting those with "special needs" housing.

 Qualification for all SHIP assistance programs is based on gross household income according to family size as established by the Florida Housing Finance Corporation.
-Those applicants with incomes in the very-low or low classification will be given preference over those applicants whose income is classified as moderate income.
+Applicants will be processed and approved on a first qualified, first served basis.
 All houses must be located in Clay County.
 SHIP rules prohibit funds being used to purchase, rehabilitate, or repair mobile homes.
 All participants will be required to attend the SHIP eight hour Homebuyer Education class.

 Clay County, its officers, staff and agents disclose that it is unlawful to discriminate on the basis or race, creed, color, age, sex, familial status, marital status, national origin or handicap.

 Clay County is a Fair Housing Advocate (Ordinance # 95-12).
 If you feel you have been discriminated against, you may file a housing discrimination complaint at: 1-800-669-9777 (Toll Free) or 1-800-927-9275 (TTY) or locally, Theresa Sumner, SHIP Coordinator at (904) 278-4700.